I know that too much of the time I am among those who ‘work for the food that perishes’ rather than that which ‘endures for eternal life.’

 Now I had not met Harold.
 I got a call from our local funeral director who put me in touch with Harold’s caseworker.
 I spent but fifteen minutes on the phone with her getting the basics.
 While there was family nearby, and while some would be at the funeral, there seemed to be no interest or desire to be part of preparing for his funeral.

-Now let me say, this was out of my gift or experience set.
+And let me say, this was way outside of my gift or experience set.
 I have done hundreds of funerals but none for one like Harold and none for one where the community gathered would look quite like it did last week.

 Here is how it went.